davi-cruz/davi-cruz.github.io/_i18n/en-US/_posts/2021-03-06-htb-passage.md

 Shellcodes: No Results
 ```

-At first execution not only got a reverse shell but also a dump of all existing passwords
+At first execution not only got a reverse shell but also a dump of all password hashes

 ```
 $ python3 48800.py